Terminal-Coding/Tanmay_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For vmy smart walking sticks modifications I did a toggle switch and !¡!¡!¡!¡ .
+For my smart walking sticks modifications I did a toggle switch and !¡!¡!¡!¡ .
 Some challenges and problems I encountered while making this were that, one, there weren't enough grounds, to solve this, I created a splitter which basically splits the grounds powers with the toggle switch and buzzer.
 Another problem I encountered was the toggle switch randomly going off, after a bit of searching, I was able to find that the issue was with the how the toggle switch's wire was connected, it was very thin and short, to fix this, I cut a male-male wire and soldered both the wires together so it would connect better.

 # Final Milestone